AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 **Range:**        :: Self (15-foot cone)
 **Components:**   :: V, S, M (a pinch of colorful sand) **Duration:**     :: 1 round
 You launch a dazzling array of flashing, colorful light.
-Each creature in a 15-foot Cone originating from you must succeed on a Constitution Saving Throw or have the Blinded condition until the end of your next turn.
+Each creature in a 15-foot Cone originating from you must succeed on a Constitution Saving Throw or have the Blinded Condition until the end of your next turn.

 ***Using a Higher-Level Spell Slot.*** The size of the cone increases by 5 feet for each Spell Slot Level above 1.